-My favourite thing about science is finding out new things that help me to understand how and why something happens or behaves in the way that it does.
+Favourite thing to do in my job My favourite thing about science is finding out new things that help me to understand how and why something happens or behaves in the way that it does.
 It is exciting to take that new information and present it in interesting ways that help me and others to find alternative ways of doing scientific experiments without needing to use animals.

 It is now almost six years ago that I started working at FRAME, fresh out of university with a Masters Degree in zoology and a long term interest in animal welfare.
 I didn’t want to be a traditional researcher, hidden in a university laboratory, but I did still want to be a scientist.
 My passion for caring for and understanding animals, in particular primates (monkeys and apes), goes back to my childhood.
 My work at FRAME allows me to feed that passion, be a scientist and make a practical difference to laboratory animals’ lives.

 I find out how scientific experiments can be done in the most humane and effective way.
 To do this I use a set of criteria that were developed over 50 years ago but have only recently been widely accepted.
 These criteria are called the Three Rs, which are: